Public holidays in the Philippines: Holiday types

 The Labor Code of the Philippines specifies two types of holidays: the "regular holiday" and the "special non-working day".
 There is a difference in the pay that employers are required to pay between the two type of holidays.
 There is also a difference in what is closed and in how the days are declared.

-On top of these pay rules, an employee shall be given an additional 30% if the holiday falls on his or her rest day, and an additional 30% if the employee works overtime.
+On top of these pay rules, an employee shall be given an additional 30% if the holiday falls on their rest day, and an additional 30% if they work overtime.

-On a regular holiday, if the employee did not work, the employee is entitled 100% of his daily wage.
-However, special non-working day usually follows a 'No Work, No Pay' principle.
-Therefore, the employee is not entitled to any compensation if he did not work that day.
-If the employee works on the special non-working day, the employee shall be entitled to an additional compensation of 30% of the regular daily wage.
+On a regular holiday, if the employee did not work, they are entitled 100% of their daily wage.
+However, a special non-working day usually follows a 'No Work, No Pay' principle.
+Therefore, the employee is not entitled to any compensation if they did not work that day.
+If the employee works on the special non-working day, they shall be entitled to an additional compensation of 30% of the regular daily wage.

-"Working holidays" do not have give increased compensation to employees.